 The National Pollutant Discharge Elimination System (NPDES) is a Federal program intended to control water pollution by regulating point sources that discharge pollutants into waters of the United States.
 Point sources are discrete conveyances such as pipes or man-made ditches.

 The San Francisco Bay Regional Water Quality Control Board oversees the program in the Bay Area.
 It does so by regulating discharge through a variety of permits.
-These include the Construction General Permit, the Municipal Regional Permit. and the Industrial General Permit.
+These include the Municipal Regional Permit and the statewide Construction General Permit.

 Construction General Permit

-Pursuant to California's Construction General Permit, planned construction activity that will result in a land disturbance of one acre or more may only proceed, with few exceptions, upon the approval and implementation of a site-specific Storm Water Pollution Prevention Plan (SWPPP).
+With few exceptions, California's Construction General Permit prohibits construction that will result in a land disturbance of one acre or more, without first having an approved site-specific Storm Water Pollution Prevention Plan (SWPPP).

 Alaco can assist clients with the risk assessment of site's potential to generate sediment and the threat posed to receiving waters and to plan for the control of all pollutants and their sources.
 However, Alaco does not currently offer oversight services (inspections, water testing, reporting).

 Water Pollution Control Plans (WPCC) Preparation

 When a project is not subject to the General Permit, some entities or project owners may still require at least a minimal plan to guard against water pollution.
 Such is the case with Caltrans, which requires a Water Pollution Control Plan (WPCP) for projects under one acre.